Hyaenodon: Extinction

-However, this has been contested by many experts, arguing their extinction correlated with abiotic changes in their environments.
+However, competitive replacement in North America has been questioned by many experts, arguing their extinction correlated with abiotic changes in their environments.
 Christison and colleagues found that only small hyaenodont, H. microdon, experienced significant competition with the five contemporary carnivorans.
-The largest hyaenodonts such as H. horridus and Hemipsalodon, didn’t experience little to no competition from carnivorans.
+The largest hyaenodonts such as H. horridus and Hemipsalodon, didn't experience little to no competition from carnivorans.
 This suggests competition with carnivorans couldn't have been the driver of the extinction of North American hyaenodonts in the Late Eocene.
 Instead, they argued the highly specialized niche of hyaenodonts enhanced their extinction rates.
 The global cooling of the early Oligocene resulted in the extinction of large browsers such as brontotheres, as ecosystems became drier and more open.
 Brontotheres were replaced by equids and rhinoceroses, who were better adapted for open environments.
-But rhinoceroses wouldn’t reach large sizes until the Miocene epoch, leaving the gap of accessible large herbivores for the large, hypercarnivorous hyaenodonts.
+But rhinoceroses wouldn't reach large sizes until the Miocene epoch, leaving the gap of accessible large herbivores for the large, hypercarnivorous hyaenodonts.
 Furthermore, hyaenodonts tend to have relatively short legs, which may have been a disadvantage in open environments and likely played a role in their extinction.
-Castellanos, in their 2025 paper, found that despite hyaenodonts showing adaptations towards cursoriality, because of their short distal limbs, hyaenodonts couldn’t exploit open environments as well as amphicyonids, which may have resulted in their extinction and in addition to the low diversity of the clade by the start of the Oligocene.
+Castellanos, in their 2025 paper, found that despite hyaenodonts showing adaptations towards cursoriality, because of their short distal limbs, hyaenodonts couldn't exploit open environments as well as amphicyonids, which may have resulted in their extinction and in addition to the low diversity of the clade by the start of the Oligocene.

-In Europe, Hyaenodon and amphicyonids preferred different environments, with the former hunting in more open environments which would’ve limited competition between the two predators.
-Due to this, the extinction of Hyaenodon in Europe was likely the result of climatic changes instead of competition with carnivorans.
+There was also no evidence of carnivorans competitively displacing hyaenodonts in Europe as hyaenodonts were more diverse than carnivorans up until the Grand Coupure.
+During the Oligocene, Hyaenodon and amphicyonids preferred different environments, with the former presumably hunting in more forested environments which would've limited competition between the two predators, suggesting climatic changes were responsible for their extinction.
+MP30 and MN1 saw an increase in aridity, and was associated with a cooler climate.
+It saw the extinction of other groups of mammals such as Theridomorpha.
+Despite being recovered as a cursorial predator, European Hyaenodon went extinct because of the expansion of open environments as it reduced the access to resources.